arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 <a name="segment2" />
 ### Web Essentials Features ###

->**Speeking Point**: Introduction to the scenario:
+>**Speeking Point**: Introduction to ClipMeme scenario:

->* So for this scenario, we’re going to look at a small site that could get big fast.
+>* We are going to look at a small site that could get big fast.
 We are building a viral meme generator with a twist: we are using animated GIFs.
 >* Show the running application.
 >* Hover over one of the images to show the animated gif with the text overlay.